Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Best long-tail keyword research tools

-Long-tail keywords are perfect for PPC
+Long-tail phrases are perfect for PPC

 Internet marketers agree that PPC (Pay Per Click) advertising should be mostly long-tail.
 And here is why.
 In PPC, you pay each time someone clicks on your ad.
 If you bid on non-specific, very broad terms you'll probably have many clicks, but with lower conversions.
 Thus, a lot of money will be wasted on ill-targeted traffic and will not bring real customers.